algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/assembly.md

     ret
 ```

-Over time, people who develop compilers and operating systens came up with [conventions](https://en.wikipedia.org/wiki/X86_calling_conventions) on how to call functions.
-These conventions allow software engineering marvels such as splitting compilation into separate units, re-using already compiled libraries and even writing them in different programming langauges.
+Over time, people who develop compilers and operating systems came up with [conventions](https://en.wikipedia.org/wiki/X86_calling_conventions) on how to call functions.
+These conventions allow software engineering marvels such as splitting compilation into separate units, re-using already compiled libraries and even writing them in different programming languages.
 Of course, you don't have to follow these conventions in local functions.

 There are a lot more nuances, but we won't go in detail here, because this book is about performance, and the best way to deal with functions calls is actually to avoid making them in the first place.

 ### Overhead of Recursion

 Moving data to and from the stack creates a huge overhead for smaller functions.
 When possible, optimizing compilers will *inline* function calls by stitching callee's code into the caller and resolving conflicts over registers.
-This is straighforward to do when callee doesn't make any other function calls, or at least if these calls are not recursive.
+This is straightforward to do when callee doesn't make any other function calls, or at least if these calls are not recursive.

 If the function is recursive, it is still often possible to make it "call-less" by restructuring it.
 This is the case when the function is *tail recursive*, that is, it returns right after making a recursive call.
 Since no actions are required after the call, there is also no need for storing anything on the stack, and a recursive call can be safely replaced with a jump to the beginning, effectively turning the function into a loop.